OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 _disjoint membership_: [to be done]

-_not aligned_: The source node was not aligned to any union node.
+_not aligned_: The source node was not aligned to any workspace node.
-There were no union taxonomy candidates at all for this source taxon.
+There were no candidates at all for this source taxon.

 [KC not keen on saying 'unaligned' in one place and 'not aligned' in another, but 'the taxon was unaligned' doesn't sound right since